 MySQL uses the Windows system default, which is usually

-list of several paths that are used in round-robin fashion.
+to a list of several paths that are used in round-robin

 To spread the load effectively, these paths should be located on different physical disks, not different partitions of the same disk.

-If the MySQL server is acting as a replication slave, you
+If the MySQL server is acting as a replica, you can set the

 When sorting (